-A new singlehanded sailing event has been organized on Lake Erie and running out of Vermilion, Ohio, on Saturday, September 26th.
-It is the inaugural Vermilion 45005, which will utilize NOAA Weather Buoy 45005 as its first mark (hence the name of the event).
+A new singlehanded sailing event has been organized on Lake Erie and running out of Vermilion, Ohio, on Saturday, September 25th.
+The Vermilion 45005, which will utilize NOAA Weather Buoy 45005 as its first mark (hence the name of the event).
 The triangular course, which will include rounding one of entrance buoys at Huron, Ohio, before returning to Vermilion, is approximately 42 NM long, but the course may be shortened in the event that there is a severe lack of wind.

 This event was created to give sailors on Lake Erie, who have been considering entering a GLSS-sponsored singlehanded challenge, an opportunity to sail a course of manageable length with a fleet of other singlehanded boats.
 In this inaugural year, we are also welcoming doublehanded and crewed boats to participate, so that after the event, we can gather on the lawn at Vermilion Boat Club, have a nice steak dinner, exchange sea stories and ramp up interest in singlehanded sailing (the ultimate in social distancing).